christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 ```

 ####Should I write lots of comments?
 Having lots of comments isn't always good because they clutter up the rest of the code.
 Most teachers encourage novice programmers to write lots of comments.
 I don't necessarily agree.
 My pragmatic advice: do what works for you.
 Your focus should be on learning programming.
-If you love writing comments in your code to make it more clear, then go for it.
+If you love writing comments in your code to make things more clear, then go for it.
 Otherwise, don't worry about writing many comments early on.

 I'll be writing lots of comments in my examples throughout this document because I'm trying to help you learn.
-I normally would write comments much less frequently.
+I normally would not write quite so many comments.